progrium/progrium.com/source/wiki/InfluenceAndAffiliations.html.markdown

 Yahoo!
 Hack Day in 2006 was one of the first open, commercial hackathons after the Web 2.0 boom.
 I attended the first of these and in the invitation request form I mentioned my involvement in DevHouse.
 They replied citing DevHouse as an influence.
 From then on, many tech companies used hackathons to help market their platforms and APIs.

-Around 2011, Jon Gottfried, co-founder of Major League Hacking, cited DevHouse as the "father of modern hackathons".
+In 2013, Jon Gottfried, co-founder of Major League Hacking, described DevHouse as the "mother of modern hackathons".

 Ironically, DevHouse was never considered a hackathon in the way most hackathons are run.
 It was a casual party-like atmosphere with coding and projects, but there were no competitions or extrinsic motivators for attendance.
 It also had no commercial agenda and was 100% community run.